mesaguy/ansible-prometheus/docs/sql_exporter_free.md

     prometheus_sql_exporter_free_extra_opts: []

 The version of sql_exporter_free to install.
-The default version can be found in the [sql_exporter_free variables file](../vars/software/sql_exporter_free.yml) and can be used to override the default version:
+The default version can be found in the [sql_exporter_free variables file](../vars/software/sql_exporter_free.yml) and the default version can be overridden using the following variable:

     prometheus_sql_exporter_free_version: "1.0.0"